ivalette/Getting-and-Cleaning-Data-Course-Project/README.md

 5) Familiarize yourself with the datasets and the variables by reading the CookBook.md file
 6) Run the "run_analysis.R" script in R or RStudio

+##References
+The last part of the exercice is done with help from "The Art of R Programming: A Tour of Statistical Software Design" by Norman Matloff (Kindle Edition), Chapter 6 Factors and Tables, The Aggregate Function. location 2825 of 8657.